machikolacey/laravel-blog-favourite-places/README.md

 </p>

 ## My Favourite Places Blog

-This is a blog app using laravel.
+<p>This is a blog app using laravel.</p>

-#image
+#Image
 <img src="0.jpg" />

+#Future Plan
+<p>I woul dlike to develop this onto a good blog I can add favourite places.
+This is using mySQL database, I would like to add remote database for github deployment in the future.</p>